 If a player joins a new team, their points will only be counted towards the ESL Pro Tour Ranking again after they have competed in a Masters or Challenger event under their new organisation.

-Until then, the new player’s ranking will have the same value of the player he/she has replaced in the team.
+Until then, the new player’s ranking will have NO MORE THAN the value of the player he/she has replaced in the team.

 This is done to prevent tampering with the ranking in order to qualify for the Masters Championships.

 Teams will claim the $1 million prize if they win 4 ESL Pro Tour Masters events inside a span of ten competitions as long as at least 1 of those trophies was won at a Masters Championship level event.

 For 2020 the Masters Championships will be IEM Katowice 2020 on Feb 28 - March 1 and ESL One Cologne 2020 on July 10 -12.

 Otherwise, teams require 6 tournament victories during a window of ten events to collect the Intel Grand Slam prize.